How to become

 Direct Application

-You can apply directly to work in further education if you have relevant experience, knowledge and skills in a technical or academic subject.
+You can apply directly to teach in further education if you have relevant experience and qualifications in a technical or academic subject.

-You can also teach some subjects in further education if you have a background in schools teaching and hold qualified teacher status (QTS).
+You can also apply directly to teach some subjects in further education, if you have taught them in a school and hold qualified teacher status (QTS).

 More Information